sims-bit/Milestone_project_two/README.md

 ## Knifey Spooney

--Description-
 Knifey Spooney is a game that is a rift on the classic game Rock Paper Scissors whick I have further evolved from a pop-culture reference.
 The game is a one player game, played against the computer.
+The ideal user for the game is a person who has previous knowledge of the meme, to understand the humour and rules of play of the game.

 The pop-culture reference stems from a scene within The Simpsons TV show.
 Follow the link to see the original scene - [The-Simpsons-Knifey-Spooney](https://www.youtube.com/results?search_query=knifey+spoony)